 Requirements for ISO 9001 Certification

-If you are searching for requirements for ISO 9001 certification, you are probably trying to clarify one of these:
+If you are searching for requirements for ISO 9001 certification, you are likely trying to clarify one of these:

 • What does ISO 9001 actually require?